Ricardosgeral/relier/README.md

 ### *2 - Main menu*
 ![page2](Nextion/320x240/page2-menu0.png)

- You have three main options:
+You have three main Options:
- 1. **Settings** - to set the general *inputs*
+ 1. **Settings** - to set the general *inputs*.
- 2. **Sensors** - to set the calibration parameters of *analog sensors*
+ 2. **Sensors** - to set the calibration parameters of *analog sensors*.
- 3. **Start** - to start right away the test
+ 3. **Start** - to start right away the test.

- You can skip the options 1 and 2, case you edit the file inputs.ini.
-For that, run
+You can skip Options 1 and 2, case you edit the file *inputs.ini*.
+For that, open a terminal and run

     $ sudo nano /home/pi/LerAS/inputs.ini

- and change the parameters as intended.
+then, change the parameters as intended.

 ### *3 - General settings*
 ![page3](Nextion/GUI/page3.PNG)

 ### *4 - Test Type selection**
 ![page4](Nextion/GUI/page4.PNG)